Rick-Davin/search-afdatabases-for-pipoints-DotNet10/README.md

 # Search AFDatabases for PIPoints using .NET 10
 Uses AF SDK for .NET 8 NuGet package.
 Searches an AFDatabase for PIPoints and logs them to an Excel workbook.

 You do not need Excel in order to run this application.
 Granted, you will need Excel - or an equivalent viewer - to view the output from this application.
+In fact, I am using LibreOffice Calc to view the generated workbooks.

 <h2>NuGet Packages</h2>

 **Aveva.AFSDK** - obviously

 **ClosedXml** - no need for sluggish Excel Automation and COM objects.
 This package is very fast and super easy to use.
-It will load and interact with OpenXml, which is not so easy to use.
+It will load and interact with OpenXml, which is not so easy to use to put it nicely.

 **Microsoft.Extension.Hosting** - we want to do things the newer .NET way and not .NET Framework.